 - Then raise the dumbbells or barbells gently until they get to the hip level and then bring them back to your shin.

 Can you really say you’ve exercised if the squat is not part of your workout routine?
-This is must do exercise especially if you want to build muscular strength.
+This is a must-do exercise especially if you want to build muscular strength.
 Squats work your butt, your back, your calves, your quads, and most of the abdominal muscles.
 If you want a toned butt and toned legs, squats are still the way to go.

 How to do a squat (3):